 Just as is the case with blocked pipes, poor water pressure isn’t always a result of the system failing to provide enough PSI.
 Poor water pressure may be experienced right at the point of exit due to clogged faucet aerators or calcified shower heads.

 Hard water can cause build-up at the point of exit just as easily as it can calcify within the pipes themselves.
 It is important to check the aerators and shower heads for calcification as it might very well be the source of poor water flow.
 Aerators and shower heads are fairly inexpensive to replace and may be an easy solution to a low-pressure problem.

 A well system’s flow rate is the amount of water that can be supplied to the household within a certain amount of time.
 Usually measured in gallons per minute, a well system’s GPM is dependent on the speed of the well pump and the capacity of the well itself.
 For example, a well pump with a GPM of 8 is able to provide 8 gallons of water to the household every minute.

-In cases as these, the well pump might not be powerful enough to provide the household with the flow rate it needs especially during peak hours.
+In cases such as these, the well pump might not be powerful enough to provide the household with the flow rate it needs, especially during peak hours.